fewagency/fluent-html/readme.md

     ->withAppendedContent($control_help);
 ```

-### When to use FluentHtml
+### When to use (and not)
-Basically, FluentHtml should be used for those cases where you build complex html structures with many if-statements.
+`FluentHtml` should be used for those cases where you build complex html structures with many if-statements.
 Stay with your standard html views or templates for all the simple stuff!

 ## Installation & configuration